jeggli20/perry-morris-insurance/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Environment Variables

+You need to set up the following environment variables to get the email to actually work:

+- EMAIL_USER - This is the username of the email account you want to send emails from
+- EMAIL_PASSWORD - This is the password of the email account you want to send emails from
+- EMAIL_FROM - This will be the email displayed on the email that you are sending in case you have an email alias (If this is the same as your EMAIL_USER you can omit this variable)
+- EMAIL_SERVICE - This is the email provider you go through for the email account you want to send from